Global Convergence of Iteratively Reweighted Least Squares for Robust Subspace Recovery: Theoretical Analysis

 Heuristically, the statistic $\Sin$ measures how well-spread the inliers are on the underlying subspace, while the statistic $\Sout$ shows how well-aligned the outliers are along any $d$-dimensional subspace.
 Both statistics are somewhat natural.
 A large $\Sin$ prevents inliers from lying on or close to low-dimensional subspaces of $L_\star$.
 The statistic $\Sin$ is zero when there is a direction in $L_\star$ that is orthogonal to all inliers, and it is large when every direction in $L_\star$ has many inliers significantly correlated with it.
 On the other hand, having a small $\Sout$ is also natural, since it prevents outliers from being too low-dimensional.
 We remark that the $\Sin$ statistic is the same as the permeance statistic in \cite{lerman2015robust}, and the $\Sout$ statistic is the alignment statistic of \cite{maunu2019well}.

-In line with the discussion in the previous paragraph, the second assumption ensures that the inlier statistic $S_{\mathrm{\mathrm{in}}}$ is sufficiently larger than $S_{\mathrm{\mathrm{out}}}$.
-This holds in a wide variety of cases, see the discussions in \cite{maunu2019well,maunu2019robustsubspacerecoveryadversarial} as well as Section \ref{subsubsec:assump_discuss}. \begin{assumption} For the inlier-outlier dataset $\calX$, there exists a $\theta_0 \in [0,\pi/2]$ and an $\epsilon_{-1}$ such that for all $\epsilon \leq \epsilon_{-1}$, the following deterministic conditions are satisfied:
+In line with the discussion in the previous paragraph, the second assumption ensures that the outlier statistic $S_{\mathrm{out}}$ is sufficiently smaller than the inlier statistic $S_{\mathrm{in}}$ and an additional regularized inlier statistic.
+This holds in a wide variety of cases, see the discussions in \cite{maunu2019well,maunu2019robustsubspacerecoveryadversarial} as well as Section \ref{subsubsec:assump_discuss}. \begin{assumption} For the inlier-outlier dataset $\calX$, there exists a $\theta_0 \in (0,\pi/2)$, the following deterministic condition is satisfied: { } \end{assumption}